filfreire/filfreire.github.io/about.md

 permalink: /about/
 ---

-I'm a Software Tester, a Developer, a Husband, a Learnera and Open-source software lover & contributor.
+I'm a Software Tester, a Developer, a Husband, a Learner and Open-source software lover & contributor.

 I'm currently working with [DIGIT Game Studios](https://www.digitgaming.com/) as a Test Engineer on their Game Server team.